top of page

 • Hold a memorial service on the afternoon/evening of the 14th of Abib without taking the New Covenant Passover symbols.
 This would be akin to Ancient Israel, which was bound to the First Covenant animal sacrificial system observing Passover without an animal sacrifice!
 This would result in being cut off from God’s people (Num.
 9:13).
 In the New Covenant, not partaking in the symbols will prevent a person from having the promise of life (Jn.
 6:51-55).

 We should note that Paul’s words in verse 26 are also words of encouragement to believers.
 They encourage us to continue in the commanded observance of the Passover, year after year, with its newfound symbols of bread and wine, and remind us that Christ's sacrifice makes receiving everlasting life possible.
-Paul's words also reflect the determination, persistence, and patience of those who are characteristic of the Philadelphian Church (Rev. 3:8).
+Paul's words also reflect the determination, persistence, and patience of those who are characteristic of the Philadelphia Church (Rev. 3:8).

 Sadly, many have unknowingly developed a twisted interpretation.
 The Apostle Peter stated that doing so was to their own destruction (2 Peter 3:15-16).